JosueAGtz/displayArray/Firmware/Display Array LiveStream/README.md

             channelIsLive = false;
 ```
-You can check what is the better word for you by opening the youtube.com page in an incognito window in your explorer and search in the codesoruce.
+You can check what is the better word for you by opening the youtube.com page in an incognito window in your explorer and search in the code source.

 ## Youtube Livestream Notifier